 Marivel Palomino Arango

-As an individual education teacher I offer reinforcements to the children who present greater learning difficulties and at the same time many of them are discriminated for their academic level.
+As an individual education teacher I offer reinforcements to the children who present greater learning difficulties and at the same time many of them are discriminated against, for their academic level.
 I reinforce them using didactic learning materials and above all with a lot of motivating patience.
 My students are referred by the public school teachers at the school, so I work in coordination with them.
 Also within this program, home visits are made to parents so that they become more involved in their children’s learning.
-On the other hand, I help the Mama Alice students at primary school en secondary school level with their homework. support in the development of school tasks for children and reinforcement of the difficulties that each of them have at the primary level and secondary education.
+On the other hand, I help the Mama Alice students at the primary school and secondary school levels with their homework, support in the development of school tasks for children and reinforcement of the difficulties that each of them has at the primary level and secondary education.
 Together with my colleagues I also give tutoring.
 This is complemented by strengthening the child’s self-esteem day by day with the small and great achievements that I value in each of the boys and girls who attend Mama Alice.

 Another restaurant is La Pollería “El retablo” where we eat grilled chicken.
 I can recommend both restaurants.

-Last year we had a very difficult time during rainy season.
+Last year we had a very difficult time during the rainy season.
 The children were in despair because of the torrential rains.
-The sound of the calamine roofs of some classrooms is horrible and even some ceilings have holes where water enters the classroom and these became pools.
-The little ones started crying because the loud noise of thunder scares them and they desperate wanted to escape to look for their mother.
+The sound of the calamine roofs of some classrooms is horrible and even some ceilings have holes where water enters the classroom and these become pools.
+The little ones started crying because the loud noise of thunder scares them and they desperately wanted to escape to look for their mother.
 On top of that, the classrooms are flooded with water because the drought (water channel) that passes through the school overflows and ends up entering the classrooms carrying mud.
 Faced with this, we ended up wet on many occasions, because we wanted to prevent water from entering the classrooms and we opened channels with a spout so that the current of the water goes in another direction and thus preventing wells in the classrooms.